jgoux/generator-angulpify/README.md

 - Install: `npm install -g generator-angulpify`
 - Run: `yo angulpify`
 - Run `gulp` for building to the `build` directory and `gulp --release` for building to the `release` directory
+- Open your browser, go to http://localhost:8080, and enjoy

 #### Third-Party Dependencies